Make the most of hot summer nights and bistro lights as you dine under the stars at these Toronto patios.

 From people-watching from a local perch in Kensington Market to shared plates on rooftop patios around King West’s Fashion District, there’s a place for everyone.
 Toronto is just that dense with options over here and to some, patio-hopping is a sport of its own.
 Where will you be playing this evening?

-This open-air Venice Beach-themed bar is the perfect place to get your night going on Dundas West, a stone’s throw from the Ossington Strip.
-It’s always ready for fun in rain or shine, and it’s a delight to have a drink while the fully outdoor kitchen wafts all the tasty smells your way.
+This covered patio is the perfect place to get your night going on Dundas West, a stone’s throw from Trinity Bellwoods Park.
+Bar Vendetta is always ready for good times, rain or shine, and it’s a delight to enjoy a glass of wine or low-ABV cocktail while the kitchen wafts all the tasty Italian-inspired smells your way.

 2. The Shameful Tiki Room